ShadowMCS/WebCheck/README.md

 This script will check for website status.

+Installation:
-Drag all the files to your desired directory.
+Drag index.php & check.php to your desired directory.

 Live demo: http://zach.red/status